IlyasMoutawwakil/phytoplankton-challenge/README.md

 - `checkpoints/` contains the checkpoints of the model.
 It will be created when training the model.

-- `submission/` contains the submission file.
+- `submissions/` contains the submission files.
 It will be created in when testing.

+- `debug.ipynb` contains a notebook for debugging the model's predictions.

 - `requirements.txt` contains the required python packages for a fully functional DCE environment with no conflicts.